ietf-wg-nmop/Logistic/IAB Workshop.md

-Those requirements were instrumental in developing first the NETCONF protocol (in the NETCONF Working Group) [RFC6241], the associated YANG data modeling language (in the NETMOD Working Group) [RFC7950], RESTCONF [RFC8040], and most recently CORECONF.
+Those requirements were instrumental in developing first the NETCONF protocol (in the NETCONF Working Group) [RFC6241], the associated YANG data modeling language (in the NETMOD Working Group) [RFC7950], RESTCONF [RFC8040], and most recently CORECONF, Laying Model deployment guidances [RFC8969][RFC8309].

 More than 20 years later, it is time to evaluate what has been achieved since then.
 This new workshop aims to discuss the following key topics: